FOR608: Enterprise-Class Incident Response & Threat Hunting™

 • Overview

 This day is focused on responding to incidents in the major cloud platforms from Microsoft and Amazon.
 Although the analysis focuses on those platforms, we cover log analysis techniques, architecture designs, and automation initiatives that can be applied to just about any cloud provider.
-We also cover attacks instigated from cloud environments and the artifacts that may be left behind in such cases.
+We also cover ways attackers leverage cloud environments and the artifacts that might be left behind in such cases.

 Moving into Microsoft 365 (M365) and Azure, several popular SaaS offerings are discussed.
-These include M365 and Azure AD for hosted services like Exchange, SharePoint, and Active Directory authentication.
+These include Entra ID (formerly known as Azure AD) for the underlying identity provider service, which supports other hosted services such as Exchange, SharePoint, and Teams.
 Many organizations subscribe to these services, and predictably, attackers have become proficient at finding weaknesses in their implementations.
-We therefore look at many common attack scenarios against M365 and Azure.
+We therefore review a variety of common attack scenarios against M365 and Azure.
 Log analysis is critical to solving these cases, so log acquisition and review is a major focus for discussion.
 Specifically, we look for suspicious user logon and email activity from the Unified Audit Logs (UAL) as a common method for detection.
-The Azure AD Audit log (and others discussed) are useful resources as well.
+The Entra ID (Azure AD) Audit log and others are useful resources as well.

 Important for any incident response is the Recovery phase, which typically includes implementing security enhancements to detect or prevent similar attacks in the future.
-Therefore, we cover some of the more useful security enhancements in M365 and Azure as well.
+Therefore, we cover some of the more useful security enhancements in M365 and Azure.

 The second part of the day delves into the Amazon Web Services (AWS) cloud platform.
 Its general architecture and components are covered to provide a solid foundation for those new to AWS.
 We then go into detail on the many logs and services that provide critical detection and analysis data for responders.
 This includes CloudTrail logs, VPC flow logs, GuardDuty alerts, and more.